Scale-free tree network with an ultra-large diameter: Introduction

-As known, there are various kinds of networked models proposed in the last years, such as Apollonian Networks \cite{Andrade-2005}, Pseudofractal scale-free web \cite{Dorogovtsev-2002}, Hierarchical networks \cite{Ravasz-2003} and flower graphs \cite{Diggans-2020}.
-Tree network, as the simplest connected networked model, has widely studied in various disciplines \cite{Athreya-2017}-\cite{Ma-2020-T}.
-For instance, the scale-free BA-tree is immediately obtained by setting the number $m$ of edges originating from each newly added vertex in BA-model to $1$ \cite{Barabasi-1999}.
+As known, there are various kinds of networked models proposed in the last years, such as Apollonian networks \cite{Andrade-2005}, Pseudofractal scale-free web \cite{Dorogovtsev-2002}, Hierarchical networks \cite{Ravasz-2003} and Flower graphs \cite{Diggans-2020}.
+Tree network, as the simplest connected networked model, has been widely studied in various disciplines \cite{Athreya-2017}-\cite{Ma-2020-T}.
+For instance, the scale-free BA-tree is immediately obtained by setting the number of edges $m$, which originates from each newly added vertex in BA-model, to $1$ \cite{Barabasi-1999}.
 Clearly, the scale-free BA-tree is a stochastic model.
 Similarly, Souza \emph{et al} \cite{Souza-2007} also proposed a family of random recursive trees and found that greedy choice broadens the degree distribution according to the power of choice.
 In \cite{Gabel-2014}, Gabel \emph{et al} discussed growth tree networks and studied the associated structural parameters.
-In addition, some trees with deterministic structure have also been studied in detail, such as, deterministic uniform recursive tree \cite{Lu-2010}, growing treelike networks \cite{Zhang-2010}, Fibonacci treelike models \cite{Ma-2020-1}, Vicsek fractal \cite{Vicsek-1983}-\cite{Jayanthi-1992} and T-graph \cite{Redner-2001}-\cite{Ma-2020-T}.
-In this paper, we will introduce a class of tree networks sharing interesting features as will be shown later.
+In addition, some trees with deterministic structure have also been studied in detail, such as, geometric fractal growth tree model \cite{Jung-2002}, deterministic uniform recursive tree \cite{Lu-2010}, growing treelike networks \cite{Zhang-2010}, Fibonacci treelike models \cite{Ma-2020-1}, Vicsek fractal \cite{Vicsek-1983}-\cite{Ma-epl-2021} and T-graph \cite{Redner-2001}-\cite{Ma-2020-T}.
+In this paper, we will introduce a class of new tree networks having interesting features.